(1830 - 1894)

 On the Campaign

-He was seriously wounded in command his Regiment on September 17th, and command fell to Lieutenant-Colonel Devereux.
+He was seriously wounded while in command of his regiment at Antietam at about noon on 17 September 1862

 The rest of the War

-In November 1862 he was appointed Brigadier General of Volunteers, and served on court martial and recruiting duty, was a prison camp commander, and commanded the 3rd Division/18th Corps (US Colored Troops) at Petersburg.
+In March 1863 he was appointed Brigadier General of Volunteers (to date from November 1862), and served on court martial and recruiting duty, was a prison camp commander, and commanded the 3rd Division/18th Corps (US Colored Troops) at Petersburg.
 He then had draft and recruitment duties.

 After the War

-Continuing in US Army service he was Lt Colonel of the 40th US Infantry in 1866, transferred to the 25th Infantry in March 1869, and retired at the rank of Colonel in December 1870.
+Continuing in US Army service he was appointed Lieutenant Colonel of the 40th US Infantry in 1866, transferred to the 25th Infantry in March 1869, and retired at the rank of Colonel in December 1870.

 References & notes